 - Grants will be awarded in amounts up to $10,000.

-- This grant cycle is only for both project and general support.
+- This grant cycle is only for project/program support.

-- Potlatch Fund will provide up to 50% of total project expenses.
-Example: A grant request of $25,000 must coincide with a project budget of $50,000 or more.
+- Potlatch Fund will provide up to 50% of total operational expenses.
+Example: A grant request of $10,000 must coincide with an organizational budget of $20,000 or more.
 Grantees are allowed and encouraged to consider in-kind donations of volunteer time, materials and/or supplies.
 To estimate the standardized per-hour dollar value of volunteer time that may be reflected in your project budget, please see:

 - Applicants may only receive funding for one Potlatch Fund grant per calendar year.

 - Applicants must be headquartered, and provide services, in: Idaho, Montana, Oregon, or Washington.